top of page

 “The primary role of a leader is to make great decisions—and to teach others how to make great decisions.”

-“Show me a team that makes good decisions and I will show you a team that produces great outcomes at scale.”
+“Show me a leader who makes good decisions and I’ll show you a leader who produces good outcomes.”“Show me a team that makes good decisions, and I’ll show you a team that produces great outcomes at scale.”— Steve Bennett

-Why Decision-Making is the #1 Job of a Leader
+Why Decision-Making Is the #1 Job of a Leader

 • Who gets hired